Guided Florida Fossil Trips

 WE OFFER TWO TYPES OF TRIPS: WALK-IN OR KAYAK

 MEETING TIME AND LOCATION: We usually meet at 10 a.m. and wind down around 2:30 to 3:00 p.m.
 Where we collect depends on how much or little rain we get.
 We may wait to announce where we're meeting until the night before the trip, so we can take advantage of the most up-to-date weather and water conditions.
-So after you book your trip, we may be able to give you a general idea where we will meet.
+After you book your trip, we may be able to give you a general idea where we will meet.
 But for the exact location, plan on calling us around 7 p.m. the night before at 239-368-3252.

 NO HYPE ZONE: If you are primarily looking for that trophy fossil, whether it's a large mammoth or megalodon tooth, or a giant sloth claw core, we do occasionally find such paleo goodies.
 But most of the time, we find small sharks teeth, pieces of mammoth teeth, partial horse, bison and llama teeth and turtle shell pieces.
 Like anything worthwhile in life, successful fossil hunting depends on a little luck and skill, but mostly a lot of perisistence.